Nazriya Nazim

 Nazriya Nazim Fahadh (born 20 December 1994) is an Indian actress, producer and singer who primarily works in Malayalam and Tamil films.
-Known for her strong women portrayals, Nazriya is a recipient of several accolades including two Kerala State Film Awards, one Tamil Nadu State Film Award and one Filmfare Award South.
+Nazriya is a recipient of several accolades including two Kerala State Film Awards, one Tamil Nadu State Film Award and one Filmfare Award South.

 Nazriya started her career as a presenter in 2005.
 After working as a child artist, she had her lead screen debut in the 2013 Malayalam film Maad Dad.
 She then went on to appear in successful Tamil films such as Neram (2013), Raja Rani (2013) and Vaayai Moodi Pesavum (2014).
 She established herself as a leading Malayalam actress with her portrayals in Ohm Shanthi Oshaana (2014) and Bangalore Days (2014).
 Both these films earned her the Kerala State Film Award for Best Actress.

 Following her marriage to actor Fahadh Faasil, she took a break from acting.
 She made a comeback to films with Koode (2018), receiving the Filmfare Award for Best Actress – Malayalam nomination.
-Nazriya expanded to Telugu films with Ante Sundaraniki (2022), which earned her the Filmfare Award for Best Actress – Telugu nomination.
-Her highest grossing release came with the 2024 film Sookshmadarshini.
+Nazriya expanded to Telugu films with Ante Sundaraniki (2022), and had her highest grossing release came with Sookshmadarshini (2024), which earned her another Filmfare Best Actress – Malayalam nomination.

 In addition to acting, Nazriya also produces films under the banner Fahadh Faasil and Friends, which she co-owns with her husband.
 Her production Kumbalangi Nights (2019), won her the Best Film with Popular Appeal and Aesthetic Value at the Kerala State Film Awards.

 Early life and education

 Nazriya was born on 20 December 1994, in a Malayali Muslim family to Nazimuddeen and Beegum Beena.
 She has a brother, Naveen Nazim, who is an actor.
 Nazriya's family lived in Al Ain, UAE, before moving to Thiruvananthapuram, where she was born.

 Nazriya completed her schooling from Our Own English High School, Al Ain, and Christ Nagar School, Thiruvananthapuram.
-She later joined Mar Ivanios College, for a degree in Bachelor of Commerce, but reportedly left the college, owing to her tight shooting schedules.
+She later joined Mar Ivanios College, Trivandrum for a degree in Bachelor of Commerce, but reportedly left the college, owing to her tight shooting schedules.